Complaints Procedure for Commercial Waste Stratford

 Stage two — Investigation.
 The complaint will be assigned to an appropriate officer for investigation.
 This involves gathering relevant information, which may include collection logs, vehicle GPS traces, crew notes and CCTV where available.
 We maintain an open approach to facts, and our investigators will seek to identify root causes — whether procedural failures, training gaps or one-off operational errors.
 Where helpful, we may ask the complainant for additional evidence such as photographs or time-stamped records.

-Investigator examining collection records and photos Fair handling and confidentiality.
+A woman with a cheerful expression standing indoors next to a wooden door, holding a large blue trash bag filled with waste materials in one hand, and a cardboard box containing crumpled paper and miscellaneous rubbish in the other.
+The background features a warm-toned wooden panel wall, and the woman is wearing a bright blue sleeveless top.
+The scene captures a moment of rubbish disposal, reflecting typical household waste handling, with clear focus on the physical objects and textures of the waste items, suitable for illustrating rubbish removal services provided by Commercial Waste Stratford in the Stratford area of London.
+Fair handling and confidentiality.
 We treat all complainants with respect and ensure confidentiality of commercially sensitive information.
 Complainants are entitled to be represented by an authorised colleague and to request reasonable adjustments to the process.
 Throughout the investigation we will communicate progress updates and expected timeframes for final response.
 If the complaint concerns contractual obligations or regulatory compliance, relevant contract terms and service level agreements will be reviewed as part of the inquiry.

 Stage three — Outcome and remedies.
 Within a defined period, normally within 10 to 20 working days depending on complexity, we will provide a written outcome setting out findings and any corrective actions.
 Remedies may include revised collection schedules, remedial clean-up arrangements, goodwill gestures where appropriate, staff retraining, or procedural changes.
 For issues involving commercial rubbish collection Stratford operations, corrective measures will be practical, timely and aimed at preventing recurrence.